Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval

 We sparsify the normalized similarity matrix to encourage cross-modal interactions between each token and its patches with higher similarity:

-where $\sigma$ is the sparsity threshold. $\sigma$ is set to $1/N$, where $N$ is the number of image patches.
+where $\sigma$ is the sparsity threshold. $\sigma$ is assigned the value $1/N$, where $N$ corresponds to the total count of patches in the image.
 This ensures that each token has a minimum of one corresponding image patch for alignment.
 We compute the aggregation weights by:

-where $M$ is the number of image patches retained with high similarity to the token $i$, and $agg_{i,j}$ represents the weight of patch $j$ for aggregating the language-grouped vision embedding corresponding to token $i$.
+where $M$ is the number of image patches retained with high similarity to the token $i$, and $agg_{i,j}$ quantifies the influence of patch $j$ in forming the language-grouped vision embedding (referred to as joint embedding) associated with token $i$.
 This explicit aggregation strategy ensures a comprehensive interaction between token $i$ and its corresponding patch $j$ during local alignment.
 In particular, the aggregation weight $agg_{i,j}$ effectively captures the semantic relevance between token $i$ and patch $j$, thereby facilitating precise alignment.

-Then, we obtain the corresponding language-grouped vision embedding $e_i$ as follows:
+Next, we derive the corresponding joint embedding $e_i$ as:

-where $N$ denotes the number of image patches.
-The resulting set of language-grouped vision embedding ${e}_i$ has the same length $L$ as the text token $f_{i}^t$.
+where $N$ is the count of image patches.
+The resulting set of joint embedding ${e}_i$ has the same length $L$ as the text token $f_{i}^t$.

-{\bfseries Hard Coding Alignment.} We calculate the similarity between the language-grouped vision embeddings (referred to as joint embeddings) $\{e_i\}_{i=1}^L$ and their corresponding original text embeddings $\{f_i^t\}_{i=1}^L$ as well as image embeddings $\{f_i^v\}_{i=1}^N$, respectively.
-To reduce both computational and memory costs, we adopt a hard coding similarity computation between the joint embeddings and their corresponding text and image embeddings.
+{\bfseries Hard Coding Alignment.} We calculate the similarity between the joint embeddings $\{e_i\}_{i=1}^L$ and their corresponding original text embeddings $\{f_i^t\}_{i=1}^L$ as well as image embeddings $\{f_i^v\}_{i=1}^N$, respectively.
+To reduce both computational and memory costs, we adopt a hard coding similarity computation between the joint embeddings and their corresponding text and image embeddings, and the theoretical analysis of the hard coding is provided in Appendix~\ref{sec:theoretical}.
 For simplicity, we only present the calculation between the joint embeddings and the text embeddings, while the remaining computations follow a similar and symmetric approach.

 For the text $T$ and its corresponding joint embedding $E$, we calculate the original similarity matrix $O$ between all text tokens $\{f_i^t\}_{i=1}^L$ and their joint embeddings $\{e_i\}_{i=1}^L$, where $o_{i,j}={f_i^t}{e_j}^{\top}/\|f_i^t\|\|e_j\|$ means the cosine similarity of $f_i^t$ and $e_j$.
 For the token $f_i^t$, we compute the weight factor between it and all joint embeddings using the following hard coding way: